Film photography by Michelle KIlfeather; Mexico photography by Melinda Uno

-For Melinda, a big part of it is the idea that you can be your true self here.
-In this episode, she talks about moving to San Francisco and eventually being part of the effort behind opening the Tenderloin Museum and the ways in which they help educate the public and celebrate the neighborhood, especially its part in women's history.
+Like many of us, Melinda Uno moved to San Francisco.
+She moved to the Tenderloin.
+And she loves it.
+For Melinda, a big part of the draw of San Francisco is that you can be your true self here.
+In Part 1, she talks about moving to San Francisco and eventually being part of the effort behind opening the Tenderloin Museum and the ways in which they help educate the public and celebrate the neighborhood, especially its part in women's history.

 Melinda knows some bad-ass women.
 In 2015, they hatched a plan to ride motorcycles across Mexico, with Melinda joining in to document the adventure.
 Part 2 is the story of that ride.

 Melinda reflects on some of the lessons she learned on that trip and how they relate to what's going on here in San Francisco.

 We recorded this episode at 1 Sansome in the Financial District in October 2018.